The laws relating to rent increases vary and will depend on the type of tenancy.

 Where a tenancy is periodic (no pre-determined finish date) rent increases can occur at six-monthly intervals (but no sooner) and tenant/s must be given at least 60 days notice in writing, with details of the amount of the rise and the day it will take effect.
 The lessor must use Form 10 or Form 11 available from the notices page.
 You only have to pay the increase if proper notice has been given.

-Rent in a fixed-term tenancy can only be increased if the written agreement specifies how much the rent increase will be or the method of calculating the rent increase is shown (eg by CPI).
+Rent in a fixed-term tenancy can only be increased if the written agreement specifies how much the rent increase will be or the method of calculating the rent increase is shown (eg by a percentage).
 If the rent is able to be increased, it can take effect no sooner than six months after the commencement of the tenancy agreement and the date of the last increase.
 The lessor must give at least 60 days’ notice of the increase.

-Increasing the rent where an existing tenant’s fixed lease ends, and they enter a new fixed term tenancy agreement
+Increasing the rent where an existing tenant’s fixed lease ends, and they enter a new fixed term tenancy, or the lease becomes periodic.

 Note: If the rent is calculated by reference to the tenant/s income (e.g. the tenant/s employer provides the rental premises and the rent is set as a percentage of the tenant/s income), a notice of rent increase is only required if the method of calculating the rent is changed